Two-Stage Cryogenic HEMT Based Amplifier For Low Temperature Detectors: Voltage Noise Performance and Estimated Charge Resolution

 For the preliminary testing discussed in this work, a 100 k$\Omega$ feedback resistor was installed on the base temperature board and the amplifier was run without a detector.
 In this configuration, the resistor Johnson noise at $T=10\,\mathrm{mK}$ is negligible compared to the expected amplifier noise.
 While this relatively low resistor value prevents the input network from acting as an effective charge integrator, the standalone amplifier voltage noise performance can be measured.
 The amplifier was installed in an Oxford Proteox dilution refrigerator with a base temperature of 9.5 mK, including the amplifier power dissipation.

 The voltage gain of the amplifier was found to be 36 at 10\,Hz (after removing the SR560 contribution) by injecting a known amplitude sine wave into the Q1 gate via the feedback resistor.
 The gain at higher frequencies was not measured due to the room temperature power supply filtering required for low noise performance.
-In separate tests without power supply filtering, the gain was found to be stable up to several hundred kHz with the bandwidth being determined by time constant formed by the 4K gain resistor and output cable capacitance.
+In separate tests without power supply filtering, the gain was found to be stable up to several hundred kHz with the bandwidth being determined by the time constant formed by the 4K gain resistor and output cable capacitance.

-The input-referred noise voltage performance of the amplifier is shown in Fig.~\ref{fig:noise}.
+The averaged input-referred noise voltage performance of the amplifier is shown in Fig.~\ref{fig:noise}, constructed from 300 individual 100\,ms traces sampled at 1\,MHz, divided by the measured gain of the cryogenic and room temperature amplifiers.
 Operating parameters of Q1 and Q2 are summarized in Table \ref{tab:q1q2}.
 Also shown are the expected noise contributions using a model based on Ref.~\cite{Juillard_2019}.
 The higher observed noise may be due to the lower operating power of the Q1 HEMT (1.3 $\mu$W), which are typically biased at 100 $\mu$W.

 To estimate the expected charge resolution, the measured amplifier noise spectrum is added in quadrature to the theoretical $T=10\,\mathrm{mK}$ Johnson noise of a 100 M$\Omega$ resistor (the parallel combination of the bias and feedback resistors).
 The total input capacitance ($C_\text{in}+C_\text{det}+C_\text{par}$) is assumed to be 5 pF.
 An estimated charge resolution of 7.2 electrons is calculated from using the combined noise spectrum and pulse template with the optimal filter formalism~\cite{PHIPPS2019181}.